We are a Christian community, drawn together by a desire to know, love, and serve God.

 Members of the Parish officially serve in many neighborhood and diocesan organizations: Episcopal Charities; Commission on Alcoholism, Drug Abuse and Chemical Dependency; the School for Deacons; the Church Divinity School of the Pacific; the diocesan Commission on Ministry; the Episcopal Peace Fellowship; San Francisco Night Ministry; and the Commission on the Environment.

-Children’s Chapel is held on the first Sunday of every month, from September to June on Sunday mornings.
+Our Children’s Program is on hiatus during the Interim time.
+Children are invited to Mass with their parents.
 Special events are the Christmas Pageant on the Sunday afternoon before Christmas; the Easter Egg Hunt in the parish garden on Easter; and the Blessing of Animals on the Sunday closest to St. Francis of Assisi Day in October.

 Annual program for all interested in refreshing their basic knowledge of the Christian faith, especially those seeking to be baptized or to reaffirm their faith.